March 18: Joan attends various social cocktail parties and engagements in Akron, Ohio.

 May 9: Joan and Bette Davis sign their contracts for "What Ever Happened To Baby Jane?"
 (Click here to read the contracts in their entirely)

-Mid-May: Joan has a friendly visit with Mercedes McCambridge where the two women agree to put behind them any animosity they once had for each other.
+Mid-May: Joan has a friendly visit with Mercedes McCambridge whereby the two women agree to put aside any animosity they once held for each other.

 May 22: Joan attends a party for Pepsi-Cola in Barcelona, Spain.